 Reality Check for the Irish Artist / Booking A Music Gig In Ireland.

 I decided to write this post about Booking a Music Gig In Ireland.
-I have seen mass confusion in the Music community in Ireland and especially when it comes to getting gigs in Ireland.This post is targeted to those independent and original acts who want to have a career in the Music Industry and are finding it difficult to find ways to succeed.
-I’ve Titled It, Reality Check for the Irish Artist, Simply because Many artists are not applying some of the basics.
+I have seen mass confusion in the Music community in Ireland and especially when it comes to getting gigs in Ireland.This post is targeted at those independent and original acts who want to have a career in the Music Industry and are finding it difficult to find ways to succeed.
+I’ve Titled It, ” Reality Check for the Irish Artist “, Simply because Many artists are not applying some of the basics.

-First of all, I am no Marketing professional but I have being in Business for over 30 years.
-I have spent most of that time working in Pubs and Music Venues.
+First of all, I am no Marketing professional but I have being in Business for over 30 years and spent most of that time working in Pubs and Music Venues.
 I was lucky enough to manage many of them and one of my main focuses was dealing with all kinds of artists and Bands.

 I have booked countless acts over the years and have decided to tell you what is required from a Venue or Bar when looking for a gig.
 The approach is a little more complicated for the original artist than it is for the Cover artist so I am giving you a full insight into what is required from a Bar/Venue Managers standpoint.